-13. How will part-time employees be impacted with furloughs?
+12. How will part-time employees be impacted with furloughs?

 Part-time employees may have their hours reduced a minimum of 20% of regularly scheduled hours over the next few weeks in order to receive unemployment benefits and the Federal Cares Act \$600.
 Additional guidance will be provided early next week.
 Part-time employee hours will be determined by their respective manager based on workload.
-(6-15-20 - See question # 46 for the additional guidance.)

-14. How is shared work calculated for part-time employees to be eligible for unemployment benefits?
+13. How is shared work calculated for part-time employees to be eligible for unemployment benefits?
 Your regularly scheduled work hours will need to be reduced by 20-40%.

-15. Will I be able to rollover my personal, vacation and sick leave?
+14. Will I be able to rollover my personal, vacation and sick leave?